nils-mathieu/piscine-rust/module-02.md

 * You may need to add some *lifetime annotations* to make the function compile properly.
 * The `next_token` function either produce *Some(_)* value if a token is available, or nothing when the input string contains no tokens.
+The part of `s` that have been consumed is stripped from the original `&str`.

 **Note:** You do not have to handle single or double quotes, nor do you have to care about escaping with `\\`!

 It must be possible to use the `next_token` function and the `Token` type in this way: